-Flight and Ground Courses
+Flight and C Ground Cour ses

 Rating Percent Grade Score

-Well Above Average 94-100% A 1
+Well Above Average 94-100% А 1

 Above Average 85-93% В 2

 Average 76-84% С 3

 Below Average 70-75% D 4

 Unsatisfactory <70% F 5

 Practical and oral test are awarded a grade on completion (as opposed to a percentage).
-You are permitted to fail one test per flight course, but you must pass the re-test.
-If you fail a second test within the same course then you will be awarded a grade of "F".
+Students are permitted to fail one stage check flight per stage check, but must pass the re-test successfully.
+If the student fails the re-test of a stage check, the student will be awarded a grade of "F" for the course.
 Student must complete all technical core subject courses (including all flight/ground courses) with a grade of "C" or higher in order to move onto the next flight phase.